 Members of the genera Melastoma and Osbeckia, of the melastoma family, with two and seven Himalayan species, respectively, all have showy reddish-violet flowers.
 Spanish flag (Lantana camara) was introduced as an ornamental from America, but has become a serious pest in many lower valleys of the Himalaya, as it is able to form large, impenetrable scrubs, expelling native species.

 Among the subtropical herbs, members of the acanthus family (Acanthaceae) are conspicuous, comprising at least 28 genera.
 Among encountered species were the ubiquitous Barleria cristata, Justicia adhatoda, and Asystasia macrocarpa.
-Also the nettle family (Urticaceae) contains many genera.
-Besides Himalayan nettle (Urtica ardens) – which is quite similar to the European common nettle (Urtica dioica) – you often observe Girardinia diversifolia, which you will quickly learn to avoid, as it has a very powerful sting.
+Many genera of the nettle family (Urticaceae) are also found.
+Besides the Himalayan nettle (Urtica ardens), which is quite similar to the European common nettle (U. dioica), you often encounter Girardinia diversifolia, which you will quickly learn to avoid, as it has a very powerful sting.
 The leaf shape of this species is quite variable, but mostly it has three large lobes.
-(Read more about this species on this website, see Traditional medicine: Girardinia diversifolia.)
 Wet rocks are often covered in Pilea umbrosa or Elatostema sessile, both belonging to the same family, but without stinging hairs.

-Cleared areas, which lie fallow, are often invaded by a large fern, Gleichenia gigantea, which forms large growths.
-Various weeds grow along the edge of terraced fields, including a reddish-brown composite, Crassocephalum crepidioides, a tiny St. John’s-wort, Hypericum japonicum, and a low, creeping knotweed with globular inflorescences, Polygonum capitata, and the invasive goat-weed (Ageratum conyzoides), which is dealt with in depth on the page Nature: Invasive species.)
+Cleared areas, which lie fallow, are often invaded by a large fern, Diplopterygium giganteum (formerly called Gleichenia gigantea), which forms large growths.
+Various weeds grow along the edge of terraced fields, including a reddish-brown composite, Crassocephalum crepidioides, a tiny St. John’s-wort, Hypericum japonicum, and a low, creeping knotweed with globular inflorescences, Polygonum capitata, and the invasive goat-weed (Ageratum conyzoides), which is dealt with in depth on the page Nature: Invasive species.

 On the forest floor are shrubs like Dichroa febrifuga, of the hydrangea family, the bark of which is used as a febrifuge, Mussaenda roxburghii, of the coffee family, which is easily identified by its white bracts, surrounding the orange inflorescences, and Mahonia napaulensis, of the barberry family, with large, beautiful, yellow inflorescences.
-Herbs include e.g. Arisaema tortuosum and A. erubescens, peculiar plants of the arum family.
-(More about this remarkable genus is found elsewhere on this website, see Plant hunting in the Himalaya – Around sacred lakes of Shiva.)
+Herbs include Arisaema tortuosum and A. erubescens, peculiar plants of the arum family.